 5. Guard Your Credit

 Having an outstanding credit score helps you cut insurance premium costs.
 In most states, insurance carriers consider your credit history in deciding premiums.
-Research has shown that there is a meaningful relation between how we handle our finances and insurance claims history.
+Research has shown that there is a meaningful relationship between how we handle our finances and our insurance claims history.
 And there is a significant difference in premiums.

-As per the Consumer Reports, a single driver having maintained a good score paid somewhere between $68 to $526 more per year compared to similar drivers with the best ratings.
+As per the Consumer Reports, a single driver has maintained a good score paid somewhere between $68 to $526 more per year compared to similar drivers with the best ratings.
 It also depends on the state you belong to.

 In Virginia, for instance, Consumer reports found that a poor credit score can cost a driver $1513 more in annual auto insurance premiums.